 How did our experiment work?

-The buys were all timed to coincide with each other as much as possible.
-This was a human experiment, not using bots, so it’s not perfect.
-What we tried to recreate was an everyday scenario of a regular Kiwi man or woman who got up in the morning and placed an order to buy Bitcoin before going to work.
+The buys were all made at the same time, within minutes of each other.
+This was a human experiment, not using bots.
+What we tried to recreate was an everyday scenario of a regular person in New Zealand placing an order to buy Bitcoin.

 What are the best Bitcoin exchanges or brokers in New Zealand?